HTML <col> Tag

-The <col> tag in HTML is used to set the column properties for each column within a <colgroup> element.
+The <col> tag in HTML is used to set the column properties for each column within a <colgroup> tag.
 This tag is used to set the style property to each column.
-This tag does not contains closing tags.
+This tag does not contain closing tags.

 <col attribute = "value">

 Attributes: The various attributes that can be used with the col tag are listed below.
 Most of the attributes are not supported by HTML5.